solo-io/valet/README.md

 The **name** currently is just a convenient name for the application.
 In the future, this may become used to identify an application inside of a registry.

-The **values** are a map of key-key value string pairs that will be provided to resources in the application.
+The **values** are a map of key-value string pairs that will be provided to resources in the application.
 If values were provided to the application, they will be merged with the values defined on the application, with the inherited values taking precedence.
 This allows the person assembling applications to override values as necessary.